MasonGulu/ibm-cassette-maker/README.md

 # floppy.bin
 This is an 8086 assembly program that will format a floppy and then write track by track information that's loaded from the cassette port.
 **This program is only intended to be run on an IBM 5150 and does NOT follow standards expected by later PCs.
 The presense of an XT-IDE will cause the program to function incorrectly.
 REMOVE YOUR XT-IDE FROM THE 5150/compatible BEFORE ATTEMPTING TO USE THIS PROGRAM.**

+## Assembling floppy.bin
+If you want to assemble the floppy formatting/writing program follow these steps.
+* Ensure your working directory is the floppytools/ directory
+* Install nasm and run the following command
+  * nasm main.asm -o floppy.bin
+* Run ibmwriter with the following parameters, adjusting to fit your directory structure.
+This will produce a file called *floppy*.
+This is a wave file, you can rename the file to include the extension afterwards.
+  * ibmwriter bin floppy.bin floppy 0 0